neo4reo/apm2-sensors/README.md

 ## v2.60 release notes -

+* (v2.53) Add apm2 micros() timestamp to IMU output.
+The apm2 runs at
+  a really consistent rate and this can be used to create a consistent imu packet timestamp and filter dt on the host side.
+(Changes IMU packet definition, so bumped up intermediate firmware rev number.)

-* Fixed a mistake I only discovered now.
+* (v2.52) Fixed a mistake I only discovered now.
 The wrong gyro/accel scaling was being used in the external communication protocol.
 This resulted in a loss of available resolution by a factor of 4 for the gyros and factor of 2 for the accels.
 The results have and will always be correct.
 The fix means that now they won't artificially